Sex Hormone Binding Globulin (SHBG)

 Can SHBG change over time?

 Yes.
-SHBG can change over months in response to metabolic health, thyroid signaling, hormonal therapy, and weight change.
+SHBG can change over months in response to metabolic health, thyroid signaling, hormonal therapy, weight change, and reproductive transitions.

 Does low SHBG always mean stronger testosterone effects?